fernseed/fernseed.github.io/technology/_posts/2015-09-14-responsive-image-markdown.md

 {% gist dmcgk/3cb20fbd69ae773bb139 image-replacement-regex-markdown.txt %}

-You can test these visually at the really exceptionally useful [Regexr site](http://regexr.com) or using an app such as [Patterns]().
+You can test these visually at the really-very-useful-indeed [Regexr site](http://regexr.com) or using an app such as [Patterns](http://krillapps.com/patterns/).

 So now I have a 'clean' set of Markdown which will also happily display images correctly when previewed in something like [Marked][#Marked].[^fn5]

-If you're using GitHub Pages to host, `kramdown` 1.5 is still in use, with the IAL block level support only appearing in 1.6.
+If you're using GitHub Pages to host your content then `kramdown` 1.5 is still in use, with the IAL block level support only appearing in 1.6.
 Version 1.8 with support for block-level IALs for images currently has [an open pull request](https://github.com/github/pages-gem/pull/155).
 As soon as it's merged you'll get this behaviour 'out of the box' for standard GitHub Pages hosted sites.

 ## Example

-The below image will be picked from [one](assets/images/logo.png) of [these](assets/images/logo@2x.png) [assets](assets/images/logo@3x.png) depending on whether your display is running at 1x 2x or 3x DPI.
+The below image will be picked from [one](/assets/images/logo.png) of [these](/assets/images/logo@2x.png) [assets](/assets/images/logo@3x.png) depending on whether your display is running at 1x 2x or 3x DPI.

 <a href="/assets/images/logo@3x.png"><img srcset="/assets/images/logo@2x.png 2x, /assets/images/logo@3x.png 3x" src="/assets/images/logo.png" alt="Click to enlarge" title="A lovely fleuron"></a>